 - Is the content I’m creating the right type of content

-- Where will this content be shared
+- Where and how will this content be shared

 One could go into much greater detail on each of these questions but I purely want to remind you what to consider when writing.As writers we need to develop the responsibility to create content focused around the needs of our audience, nobody else.
 Click To Tweet